HanleiZhang/HanleiZhang.github.io/_pages/about.md

 * Sep.
 2016 - Jun.
 2020.
 B.S., Department of Computer Science and Technology, Beijing Jiaotong University, China.

 ## News
 * [Jan.
-2024] Got one first-author full paper accepted by ICLR 2024 and released MIntRec2.0, the first large-scale dataset for multimodal intent recognition and out-of-scope detection in multi-party conversations.
+2024] Got one first-author full paper accepted by ICLR 2024.
 See you in Vienna!
 * [Dec.
 2023] Got one full paper accepted by AAAI 2024.
 Congratulations to Qianrui!
 * [Dec.
 2023] Got one first-author full paper accepted by IEEE TKDE.
 * [Mar.
 2023] Got one first-author full paper accepted by IEEE/ACM TASLP.